Glasses For Visual Impairment

 E-Scoop glasses are customized glasses designed for people with early stages of vision loss.
 By combining 5 different optical characteristics, E-Scoop glasses may help you or your loved ones use their remaining vision to drive, read, use the computer and much more.

-Dr. Jill Mogil is a member of The International Academy of Low Vision Specialists, the leading low vision organization in the US.
+Dr. Jill Mogil is a member of The International Academy of Low Vision Eye Doctors, the leading low vision organization in the US.
 Dr. Jill Mogil provides low vision patients from St. Louis, Eastern Missouri, Jefferson City, and Poplar Bluff with prescription low vision glasses that help them regain their independence.

 What Are E-Scoop Glasses?

 E-Scoop glasses are custom designed optics that combine 5 unique optical characteristics to maximize the remaining vision of a low vision patient.
 These 5 optical features focus the image onto the part of the eye that is least affected by vision loss, thereby maximizing the patients current vision.

 Our Low Vision doctor helps patients with early stage vision loss, due to eye diseases such as macular degeneration and diabetic retinopathy, use their remaining vision to its fullest with these advanced optics.

 E-Scoop glasses combine 5 optical features to assist a low vision patient:

 - Base (Curve)

 - Base up (Prism) 4 base, 6 base, or 8 base.